DNum-UHA/moodle-report_cohortdetail/README.md

 Cohort Detail is a report plugin for Moodle that allows you to view the members and the courses of a cohort.

+## Requirements ##

+- Moodle 4.3 (Build: 2023100900) or later (Tested on 4.3 and 4.4-beta)

+The Github Actions validate the plugin on Moodle 4.3 with different PHP versions and Database engines :
+- PHP 8.0 with MariaDB 10.6
+- PHP 8.1 with MariaDB 10.6
+- PHP 8.2 with MariaDB 10.6
+- PHP 8.0 with PostgreSQL 13
+- PHP 8.1 with PostgreSQL 13
+- PHP 8.2 with PostgreSQL 13

 ## Features ##

 - View the members of a cohort